r1b/bqe/README.md

 ### procedural extensions

 In general, we think that avoiding side effects and state is a Good Thing.
-However, there are select cases where escape hatches are useful.
-For these cases, `bqe` prefers procedural features over sessions, because this allows the developer to add all of their business logic in one script without extra orchestration overhead.
+However, there are many real-world use cases where these features are necessary.
+For these cases, `bqe` prefers procedural features over sessions or external orchestration because this allows the developer to keep all of their business logic in one place.

+All procedural extensions are _terminal_ - no additional pipeline operators can be added to the statement after a procedural pipeline operator.

 #### materialization